nauman-shafique-hashmi/project_robotics_group3/README.md

 ## Lane Following

 <p>
 The official control line code used a pd controller to follow the lines.
 Firstly, the callback function below listen to the topic '/control/lane'.
 The topic will provide summation of all the x coordinates of the detected line points , which is called “desired_center” in code below.
+Then the following code will calculate the error between tdef cbFollowLane(self, desired_center):
+         if not self.stopped:
+             self.ids = None
+             center = desired_center.data

+             error = center - 500

+             Kp = 0.0025
+             Kd = 0.007

+             angular_z = Kp * error + Kd * (error - self.lastError)
+             self.lastError = error

+             self.twist.linear.x = min(self.MAX_VEL * ((1 - abs(error) / 500) ** 2.2), 0.05)
+             self.twist.linear.y = 0
+             self.twist.linear.z = 0
+             self.twist.angular.x = 0
+             self.twist.angular.y = 0
+             self.twist.angular.z = -max(angular_z, -2.0) if angular_z < 0 else -min(angular_z, 2.0)
-Then the following code will calculate the error between the “desired_center” and the current image center 500.Then use this error to do the pd control.
+             self.pub_cmd_vel.publish(self.twist)he “desired_center” and the current image center 500.Then use this error to do the pd control.
 </p>

      def cbFollowLane(self, desired_center):